 To protect or minimize the impacts of development on sensitive land.

-To encourage the preservation of land through the dedication of open
+To encourage the preservation of land through the dedication of open spaces to enhance neighborhoods and the community.

-Spaces to enhance neighborhoods and the community.
+10-1-4: DEFINITIONS AND APPLICABILITY:

-Definitions and Applicability
+For the purposes of this Title, all terms shall have the same definitions as provided by Section 10-9a-103, Utah Code annotated and as defined by Newton in Title 11 Chapter 2 of this Code.

-For the purposes of this title, all terms shall have the same definitions as provided by section 10-9a-103, Utah Code annotated and as defined by Newton in Title 11 Chapter 2 of this Code.
+10-1-5: INTERPRETATION AND CONFLICT OF LAWS:

-Interpretation
+When interpreting and implementing the provisions of this Title, these provisions shall be considered as minimum requirements for the purposes set forth.
+Where the provisions of this Title impose greater restrictions than any statute, other regulation, ordinance, or covenant, the provisions of this Title shall prevail.
+Where the provisions of any statute, other regulation, ordinance, or covenant impose greater restrictions than the provisions of this Title, the provisions of such statute, other regulation, ordinance, or covenant shall prevail.

-When interpreting and implementing the provisions of this title, these provisions shall be considered as minimum requirements for the purposes set forth.
-Where the provisions of this title impose greater restrictions than any statute, other regulation, ordinance, or covenant, the provisions of this title shall prevail.
-Where the provisions of any statute, other regulation, ordinance, or covenant impose greater restrictions than the provisions of this title, the provisions of such statute, other regulation, ordinance or covenant shall prevail.
-In the case of Covenants, Conditions and Restrictions (CC&Rs) that may have been recorded within subdivisions and that contain greater restrictions than those imposed by the provisions of this title, those restrictions shall be enforced by the homeowners’ association or other enforcement body as established and set forth in the CC&Rs.
+Where any provision in this Title conflicts with State law, State law shall prevail.
+Where any provision in this Title conflicts with other ordinances enacted by the Town, the provisions in this Title shall prevail unless the Town intended such conflicting ordinances not in this Title to amend this Title.

-Scope
+10-1-6: SCOPE:

 All lots, plots, tracts of land, or parcels located within a subdivision shall be subject to this ordinance whether the subdivider or a subsequent purchaser, transferee, or holder of the land owns the tract.

-General Considerations
+10-1-7: GENERAL CONSIDERATIONS:

-When subdividing or developing land, applicants and the town of Newton shall consider the following general criteria:
+When subdividing or developing land, applicants and the Town of Newton shall consider the following general criteria:

 General Plan.
-The General Plan shall guide the use and future development of all land within the corporate boundaries of the town.
-The size and design of lots, the location and sizes of utilities, the design and construction of streets and other public facilities, the type and intensity of land uses and the provisions for any other facilities within a subdivision shall be considered against the projections of the general plan, the provisions of this title, and any other applicable title relating to the development, land use or public utilities.
+The General Plan shall guide the use and future development of all land within the corporate boundaries of the Town.
+The size and design of lots, the location and sizes of utilities, the design and construction of streets and other public facilities, the type and intensity of land uses, and the provisions for any other facilities within a subdivision shall be considered against the projections of the General Plan, the provisions of this Title, and any other applicable title relating to the development, land use or public utilities.

 Natural Conditions.
 Trees, native land cover, natural watercourses, and topography shall be preserved wherever possible.
-Master development plans and subdivisions shall be designed to prevent excessive grading and scarring of the landscape in conformance with the town’s ordinances.
+Master development plans and subdivisions shall be designed to prevent excessive grading and scarring of the landscape in conformance with the Town’s ordinances.

 Community Facilities.
-Community facilities, such as parks, recreation areas, public utilities, open space, trails, and transportation facilities shall be provided in all developments in accordance with the general plan, the town’s ordinances, and adopted construction policies and standards.
+Community facilities, such as parks, recreation areas, public utilities, open space, trails, and transportation facilities shall be provided in all developments in accordance with the general plan, the Town’s ordinances, and adopted construction policies and standards.

-Jurisdiction and Penalty
+10-1-8: JURISDICTION AND PENALTY:

-This title shall govern and apply to the subdivision, platting, and recording of all lands lying within Newton:
+This Title shall govern and apply to the subdivision, platting, and recording of all lands lying within Newton:

-No person shall subdivide any land, nor shall any building permit, other required development approval, or any other license or permit be issued for any lot or parcel of land which is wholly, or partly within Newton except in compliance with this title, the Newton zoning ordinance, and all applicable State and Federal laws.
+No person shall subdivide any land, nor shall any building permit, other required development approval, or any other license or permit be issued for any lot or parcel of land which is wholly, or partly within Newton except in compliance with this Title, the Newton Zoning Ordinance, and all applicable State and Federal laws.

-Any plat of a subdivision, or parcel created by deed, filed or recorded without the approvals required by this title is deemed to be void, for the purposes of development or issuance of a building permit.
+Any plat of a subdivision, or parcel created by deed, filed or recorded without the approvals required by this Title is deemed to be void, for the purposes of development or issuance of a building permit.